tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 * **`void (*advance)(TSLexer *, bool skip)`** - A function for advancing to the next character.
 If you pass `true` for the second argument, the current character will be treated as whitespace; whitespace won't be included in the text range associated with tokens emitted by the external scanner.
 * **`void (*mark_end)(TSLexer *)`** - A function for marking the end of the recognized token.
 This allows matching tokens that require multiple characters of lookahead.
 By default (if you don't call `mark_end`), any character that you moved past using the `advance` function will be included in the size of the token.
 But once you call `mark_end`, then any later calls to `advance` will *not* increase the size of the returned token.
 You can call `mark_end` multiple times to increase the size of the token.
 * **`uint32_t (*get_column)(TSLexer *)`** - A function for querying the current column position of the lexer.
 It returns the number of codepoints since the start of the current line.
 The codepoint position is recalculated on every call to this function by reading from the start of the line.
 * **`bool (*is_at_included_range_start)(const TSLexer *)`** - A function for checking whether the parser has just skipped some characters in the document.
-When parsing an embedded document using the `ts_parser_set_included_ranges` function (described in the [multi-language document section][multi-language-section]), your scanner may want to apply some special behavior when moving to a disjoint part of the document.
+When parsing an embedded document using the `ts_parser_set_included_ranges` function (described in the [multi-language document section][multi-language-section]), the scanner may want to apply some special behavior when moving to a disjoint part of the document.
 For example, in [EJS documents][ejs], the JavaScript parser uses this function to enable inserting automatic semicolon tokens in between the code directives, delimited by `<%` and `%>`.
 * **`bool (*eof)(const TSLexer *)`** - A function for determining whether the lexer is at the end of the file.
 The value of `lookahead` will be `0` at the end of a file, but this function should be used instead of checking for that value because the `0` or "NUL" value is also a valid character that could be present in the file being parsed.

-The third argument to the `scan` function is an array of booleans that indicates which of your external tokens are currently expected by the parser.
+The third argument to the `scan` function is an array of booleans that indicates which of external tokens are currently expected by the parser.
 You should only look for a given token if it is valid according to this array.
 At the same time, you cannot backtrack, so you may need to combine certain pieces of logic.

 ```c
 if (valid_symbols[INDENT] || valid_symbol[DEDENT]) {